 The Romans came up with the name

 The city of Bhera in Punjab (India) was famous for producing serpentine carvings, like mugs, statues, handles, and sword decorations.
-They imported it from Afghanistan and their name for it was ‘Sang-i-Yashm’, but the British called it ‘fake-jade’.
+They imported it from Afghanistan, and their name for it was ‘Sang-i-Yashm’, but the British called it ‘fake jade’.
 And they have a point.
-Quite of few statues are sold as jade but actually are made of serpentine.
+Quite a few statues are sold as jade but actually are made of serpentine.
 The sellers have all kinds of nice names for it, like New Jade, Styrian Jade, or Suzhou Jade.

 All-round gemstone

-As stated serpentine is a rather soft gemstone and is perfect to make jewelry.
-That is if you stick to necklaces or earrings.
-For rings and bracelets, the gemstone is not strong enough and the jewelry can easily be damaged.
+As stated, serpentine is a rather soft gemstone and is perfect for making jewelry.
+That is, if you stick to necklaces or earrings.
+For rings and bracelets, the gemstone is not strong enough, and the jewelry can easily be damaged.
 But serpentine is used for much more than only jewelry.

 An architectural stone